aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 **Author:** learning as I go
 **Date:** January 27, 2010 at 13:22

-Hi KSRheeLOL!
+Hi KSRhee
+LOL!
 So, instead of putting it off till tomorrow, why not do it today (release it today).Are you that presumptive to ask the author of Do It Tomorrow to break his own protocol?
 LOL! learning as I go

 ---